pixaverse-studios/swara-stt-examples/docs/streaming-api-reference.md

 The Luna Streaming API provides real-time speech-to-text transcription with:

-- **Voice Activity Detection (VAD)**: Automatic speech segmentation
-- **Noise Cancellation**: Built-in audio cleaning
 - **Streaming Results**: Partial transcripts as you speak
 - **Low Latency**: Sub-second response times
+- **High Accuracy**: Optimized for Indian dialects

-Unlike batch transcription, results are streamed incrementally as speech is detected—not just after the audio stream ends.
+Results are streamed incrementally as you speak—not just after the audio stream ends.

 ---